room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

 # What the future brings

 The next step on my side is to make sure that the `sonarComplete` task is triggered by our Jenkins CI.
 Over time I will probably tune the quality profiles and gates to our needs.
 Nonetheless SonarQube is always a great way to get a fast overview about a new and probably big project and code base.
 So even if your company does not have or want a dedicated SonarQube instance you should consider doing everything locally to help you monitor yourself and learn.
 Because we need and have to learn new things every day!
-If you have question, suggestions or issues, feel free to ask them!
+If you have questions, suggestions or issues, feel free to ask them!

 # Sample project